webpy/webpy.github.com/ideas.md

 ### WikiDebate

 Wikipedia is great when you want to know the facts of a subject, but often you don't want the facts, you want the arguments.
 The goal of the WikiDebate project would be to develop a new site that was more of a cross between a threaded discussion and Wikipedia.
 Instead of simply having an edit war over which are the real facts, the site would capture the structure of real arguments on the subject, with the back-and-forth of claim and refutation.
 Ideally, pointless online arguments could be moved into this system and real progress could be made, instead of hashing the same points out over and over again.

+### webpy.org

+When people fish for a Python web framework, the first thing they encounter is the framework's website.
+They check how good (and easy to use) the documentation is, how easy it is to report bugs and interact with the developers, and those who aren't very technical just check how warm and fuzzy the website makes them feel.
+Web.py's website is not doing very well on the warm-and fuzzyness effort, it's distributed between a static page (decent design, but sparse), a wiki (on a commercial service, developed using web.py itself but looking pretty generic), a Trac site (which needs lots of love if it is to be at all useful) and a mailing list.
+The challenge is to both do a better job at marketing _and_ getting real value out of the effort (by making it easier for people collaborate of developing and supporting web.py).